Nobody's Girl (memoir)

-Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice is a memoir by advocate Virginia Giuffre about the abuse she was subjected to by Jeffrey Epstein and Ghislaine Maxwell, Britain's former prince, Andrew Mountbatten-Windsor (whom she accused of sexual abuse when she was 17), and other influential men.

-The memoir was co-written with author Amy Wallace and was published posthumously by Alfred A. Knopf (a division of Penguin Random House) on October 21, 2025, after Giuffre died by suicide on April 25, 2025 at age 41.
+Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice is a memoir by the American and Australian advocate for survivors of sex trafficking Virginia Roberts Giuffre in which she describes and alleges abuse by Jeffrey Epstein, Ghislaine Maxwell, Andrew Mountbatten-Windsor and other influential men.
+The memoir was co-written with author Amy Wallace and was published posthumously by Alfred A. Knopf (a division of Penguin Random House) on 21 October 2025, after Giuffre died on 25 April 2025 at age 41.
 She had expressed an unequivocal wish for the book to be published regardless of her circumstances.

-It has had a significant impact by reclaiming her narrative, contributing to further public and political scrutiny of the powerful men connected to the Epstein scandal, notably accelerating Andrew's definitive removal from royal duties.
+The book was released amid renewed public and media attention about Epstein, prominently his friendship with U.S. President Donald Trump and also his client list, and directly led to Andrew having princely style, titles, and honours removed after years of criticism surrounding his own friendship with Epstein and Giuffre's related accusations against him.
+As of 10 May 2026, Nobody's Girl had been featured on the New York Times hardcover nonfiction best-seller list for 24 weeks.

 Background

-Virginia Giuffre was a key figure in the cases against convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell, as well as Britain's former prince, Andrew Mountbatten-Windsor whom she accused of sexual abuse when she was 17.
+Virginia Giuffre was a key figure in the cases against convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell, as well as Andrew Mountbatten-Windsor (at the time Britain's Prince Andrew) whom she accused of sexual abuse when she was 17.
 Her decision to speak out publicly was instrumental in bringing their actions to light and bringing about legal consequences for the powerful men involved.